campanam/RatesTools/doc/tutorial.md

 2l. `gatk_java` specifies additional Java parameters for GATK operations.
 Enter the command-line Java options as a string.
 2m. `filter_bams` determines whether to filter BAM alignments (e.g. for secondary alignments and duplicates) before genotyping.
 Set the value to true to filter.
 2n. `region_filter` determines whether to remove low-quality regions from the called sites.
 Set to true to remove regions (recommended).
+2o. `phase` determines whether to phase genotypes using WhatsHap trio-phasing.
-2o. `gm_tmpdir` specifies the path to a temporary directory for GenMap [10].
+2p. `gm_tmpdir` specifies the path to a temporary directory for GenMap [10].
-2p. `gm_opts` specifies mapping parameters (as a string) for GenMap.
+2q. `gm_opts` specifies mapping parameters (as a string) for GenMap.
 Use cpus in the process configuration to set number of concurrent threads.
-2q. `rm_species` specifies the species library for RepeatMasker [11].
+2r. `rm_species` specifies the species library for RepeatMasker [11].
-2r. `rm_mask_opts` specifies parameters (as a string) for RepeatMasker.
+2s. `rm_mask_opts` specifies parameters (as a string) for RepeatMasker.
 Use cpus in the process configuration to set number of concurrent threads.
-2s. `rm_model_opts` specifies parameters (as a string) for RepeatModeler [12].
+2t. `rm_model_opts` specifies parameters (as a string) for RepeatModeler [12].
 Use cpus in the process configuration to set number of concurrent threads and omit the `-lib` parameter.
-2t. `indelpad` specifies the number of bases up- and downstream of an indel to remove.
+2u. `indelpad` specifies the number of bases up- and downstream of an indel to remove.
-2u. `prefix` specifies the file prefix for output files.
+2v. `prefix` specifies the file prefix for output files.
-2v. `outdir` specifies the name of the output directory.
+2w. `outdir` specifies the name of the output directory.
-2w. `dam` specifies the name of the dam.
+2x. `dam` specifies the name of the dam.
 This must match the name derivied from file globbing of the reads.
-2x. `sire` specifies the name of the sire.
+2y. `sire` specifies the name of the sire.
 This must match the name derivied from file globbing of the reads.
-2y. `vcftools_site_filters` specifies the site-specific filters using VCFtools [13] as a string.
+2z. `vcftools_site_filters` specifies the site-specific filters using VCFtools [13] as a string.
 Setting this value to "NULL" bypasses this filter.
 See the [VCFtools](https://vcftools.github.io/) documentation for details.
 We recommend restricting to biallelic sites (either using VCFtools or GATK).
-2z. `gatk_site_filters` specifies the site-specific filters using GATK as a string.
+2aa. `gatk_site_filters` specifies the site-specific filters using GATK as a string.
 Setting this value 'NULL' bypasses this filter.
 See the [GATK](https://gatk.broadinstitute.org/) documentation for details.
 Be sure to use GATK 3 syntax for GATK 3 runs and GATK 4 syntax for GATK 4 runs.
 We recommend restricting to biallelic sites (either using VCFtools or GATK).
-2aa. `chr_file` specifies the path to the list of chromosomes to retain.
+2ab. `chr_file` specifies the path to the list of chromosomes to retain.
 Set the value to "NULL" to ignore this filter.
-2ab. `min_contig_length` specifies the minimum length (in bp) of contigs to retain before applying site and region filters.
+2ac. `min_contig_length` specifies the minimum length (in bp) of contigs to retain before applying site and region filters.
-2ac. `min_filt_contig_length` specifies the minimum length (in bp) of contigs to retain after applying site and region filters.
+2ad. `min_filt_contig_length` specifies the minimum length (in bp) of contigs to retain after applying site and region filters.
-2ad. `dnm_opts` specifies the options for calc_denovo_mutation_rate.rb as a string.
+2ae. `dnm_opts` specifies the options for calc_denovo_mutation_rate.rb as a string.
 See the [documentation](ruby_r_scripts.md#calc_denovo_mutation_raterb) for details.
-2ae. `email` specifies an email address to send alerts regarding pipeline completion, termination and errors.
+2af. `email` specifies an email address to send alerts regarding pipeline completion, termination and errors.
 Set to "NULL" to turn off email alerts.

 3. Update the module list.
 In the `modules` directive, there is a list of software.
 Enter the name of any modulefiles needed for each program.
 If no modules are needed, leave the value as an empty string.